Curriculum Vitae (16/08/17)

 Analytical:

-Clean lab techniques for Pb, Sr, Nd - isotopic separation
+Clean lab techniques for Pb, Sr, Nd - isotope separation

 Raman spectroscopy